danielsauter/rapid-android-development/cameras.md

 4. Receive notification from the `onSavePhotoEvent()` callback method when a picture is saved to external storage.
 5. Add the picture to the device's public preferred media directory on the external storage using `addToMediaLibrary()`.

 With the addition of the `savePhoto()` and `addToMediaLibrary()`, the app is now ready to store pictures in external storage, which makes the images public and available for other apps, such as the Android Gallery app.
-Once again, let's make sure we've set the permissions we need to write to external storage (see also <!-- titleref linkend="sec.sketch.permissions" -->).
+Once again, let's make sure we've set the permissions we need to write to external storage (see also [Setting Sketch Permissions](../geolocation.html#setting-sketch-permissions)).
 In the Android Permissions Selector, check the boxes next to Write_External_Storage in addition to Camera.
 This time, we need both to run this sketch successfully.

 [11]: http://processing.org/reference/pushStyle_.html